-But with the DK Eyewitness Travel Guide Book, be sure you will get all the information on tourist sites you will visit, with apt explanations of the location’s history and what makes that place relevant.
+But with the DK Eyewitness Travel Guide Book, you can be sure you will get all the information on tourist sites you will visit, with apt explanations of the location’s history and what makes that place relevant.

-Unlike Italy Guide Books by Rick Steves, though with high ratings, these books contain a lot of information about places to stay in cities, which a traveller on an organized group tour may not necessarily need.
+Unlike Italy Guide Books by Rick Steves, though with high ratings, these books contain a lot of information about places to stay in cities, which a traveler on an organized group tour may not necessarily need.